Anton Psychology & Associates provides evidence-based therapy and psychological services in downtown Calgary, Alberta.

 • When you rehearse new relational patterns, the prefrontal cortex begins wiring those patterns as possibilities.

 The brain heals by re-experiencing old emotional material in a new way.
-This process involves safety, awareness, and attuned connection, whether internal or external and this sets the stage for self-actualization.
+This process involves safety, awareness, and attuned connection, whether internal or external, and this sets the stage for self-actualization.

 The neuroscience of visualization explores how the brain processes imagined experiences.
 These processes affect behavior, performance, and emotional regulation.
 Visualization activates many of the same neural circuits used during actual physical or emotional experiences.
 This activation enhances the brain’s ability to simulate and prepare for future scenarios.
 Here’s a detailed exploration of the neuroscience behind visualization: